luxonis/depthai-python/docs/source/tutorials/multiple.rst

 .. code-block:: python

   found, device_info = depthai.Device.getDeviceByMxId("14442C10D13EABCE00")
+  if not found:
+    raise RuntimeError("Device not found!")

 You can then use the `device_info` to specify on which device you want to run your pipeline:

 .. code-block:: python

-  if found:
   with depthai.Device(pipeline, device_info) as device:

 And you can use this code as a basis for your own use cases, such that you can run differing neural models on different DepthAI/uAI models.